Edwinmiano/RipaPay/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/7518f486-8142-4c78-8b4e-081608a23416) and start prompting.
+Simply visit https://ripapay.netlify.app/ and join the waitlist.

-Changes made via Lovable will be committed automatically to this repo.
+Successful Changes made on the codebase will be committed automatically to this repo.

 **Use your preferred IDE**